 LTV is one of the areas that many business owners neglect.
-However it is an important aspect to analyze when getting a more complete picture of your marketing efforts and which are the most valuable.
-Customer lifetime value(LTV) is the most important concept in business.
+However, it is essential to analyze when getting a complete picture of your marketing efforts and which are the most valuable.
+Customer lifetime value(LTV) is the most crucial concept in business.
 LTV represents the total value over the lifetime of a customer.
 Increasing it increases profit margins substantially.

 How to Calculate LTV